starknet-io/starknet-addresses/README.md

 ## Bridged Tokens

-Under the bridged token addresses folders you will find the addresses of the tokens current bridged to StarkNet.
+Under the bridged token addresses folders you will find Json files (one per network, currently only Goerli) containing the addresses of the tokens currently bridged to StarkNet.
 Each token has the following parameters:

 * Name: name of the token
 * Symbol: token symbol